Cubes

 - name: my-task

-# Here you define variables that will be shared among all cubes
+# Here you define variables that will be available in all cubes

 env: